global-121/121-platform/README.md

 ## Documentation
 The documentation of the 121 platform can be found on the Wiki of this repository on GitHub.

+## Getting Started
+To set up a local development-environment:

+- Verify that your environment meets the requirements defined in:
+  - [interfaces/README](interfaces/README.md#environment-requirements) for the front-end interfaces
+  - [services/README](services/README.md) for the back-end services
+- Run: `npm run start:all` from *this* folder

 ## Testing
 - Scenarios of end-to-end/integration-tests for the whole platform are described in [`/features`](features/#readme).
 - Each component has its own individual tests: